dalps/crobots-vscode/README.md

 This Visual Studio Code extension provides IntelliSense for the [CROBOTS](https://tpoindex.github.io/crobots) programming language.

+CROBOTS is a programming game made in 1985 by Tom Poindexter, where robot programs coded by the players seek out and destroy other robot programs.
+Check out the [home](https://tpoindex.github.io/crobots/) and the [manual](https://tpoindex.github.io/crobots/docs/crobots_manual.html#2).

 ## Features

 * *Syntax highlighting*
 * *Document symbols*: hit Ctrl+Shift+O to display the list of symbols defined in the program
 * *Go-to definition*: Ctrl+Click or F12 on a symbol to go to its definition
 * *References view*: hit Shift+F12 on a symbol to view all its occurrences
-* *Inline suggestions*: context-sensitive autocompletion for keywords, local variables and intrinsic functions
+* *Inline suggestions*: context-aware autocompletion for keywords, local variables and intrinsic functions
 * *Variable renaming*: hit F2 on a symbol to rename all its occurrences
+* *Diagnostic information*: get compile errors and warnings about your robot in the editor and in the Problems Panel (Ctrl+Shift+M)
-* *Rich intrinsic function docs*: get signature and mouse-over help for instrinsic functions
+* *Rich intrinsic function docs*: get signature and hover help for instrinsic functions

-The extension works on files with the `.r` extension.
+These features are available as soon as you open a file with the `.r` extension.

 ## Dev notes